 I decided that in the spirit of zen- I can learn something from everything.

 What this means is- that even if I watch a (very) boring lecture on Zoom, about something or other ( french painting -for example) and get annoyed watching the lecturer read from slides in a monotonous voice ( people who read from slides should be banned from lecturing- in my humble opinion.
 I am well aware that not everyone is a gifted public speaker- but who said everyone should speak in public? if you are intimidated by the crowd- write a blog, write an essay, podcast, maybe a YouTube channel- if sitting at home in front of the camera doesn’t scare the sh%$ out of you. there are so many ways to avoid lecturing- because- the bottom line is- if you can’t overcome your fears and give a boring slide reading lecture- what will you gain? self-confidence?
 (0%)acknowledgment in your field of expertise?(0%) appreciation of listeners?
 (0%)headache and a desperate need for a drink?
 (100%). on the other hand- I discovered that people really like to laugh and engage in a lecture- meaning- that if you are less skilled in your area of expertise- but you are witty and funny, and give people real-life examples they can relate to on a personal level- you win. you can really give mediocre lectures with little to no preparation- but look them in the eyes and smile and tell funny little anecdotes- they will stand in line to shake your hand later).

 Again -off-topic- what can I do? it’s “the change”-

-So while a few weeks ago I would press the “leave meeting” button, now I breathe deeply and give the lecture another chance.
+So while a few weeks ago I would press the “leave the meeting” button, now I breathe deeply and give the lecture another chance.